ns.Plate¶

 pt.mi_df

-locations | annotations | values | |||
+| locations | annotations | values | |||

-row | column | plate | mapping | activity | |
+| row | column | plate | mapping | activity | |

-well | |||||
+| well | |||||

-A01 | A | 1 | 1 | foo | 1 |
+| A01 | A | 1 | 1 | foo | 1 |

-A02 | A | 2 | 1 | bar | 2 |
+| A02 | A | 2 | 1 | bar | 2 |

-column specifications are kept as the Plate.column_dict
+The mi_df column specifications are kept as the Plate.column_dict attribute:

 pt.column_dict

-{'locations': ['well', 'row', 'column', 'plate'], 'annotations': ['mapping'], 'values': ['activity']}
+{'locations': ['well', 'row', 'column', 'plate'],

--specific Methods
+Plate-specific Methods

-method is a robust way to assign conditions to the wells of your plates.
+The annotate_wells method is a robust way to assign conditions to the wells of your plates.
 The method takes a nested dictionary or excel spreadsheet as its single argument.

-Annotations with nested dictionaries + well_regex
+Annotations with nested dictionaries + well_regex¶

 Using a nested dictionary, the inner dictionary (or dictionaries) represents the mapping from well to condition.
 The outer key for each inner dictionary represents the name of the new annotation column that is generated.